 SamCart has an intuitive drag-and-drop page builder that you can use to customize your memberships, sales funnels, and product pages.
 It comes with a variety of widgets and basic elements, including:

 With SamCart, you also get template collections for elements such as calls to action, header areas, guarantees, and so on.
 These are unique types of blocks that you won’t find on ThriveCart’s page builder.

-Yet another great feature from SamCart is that it gives you the ability to optimize the pages you build for mobile devices.
+Yet another great feature of SamCart is that it gives you the ability to optimize the pages you build for mobile devices.
 Seeing as how mobile users continue to grow, it’s more crucial than ever to make sure your shopping cart software is optimized for mobile in order to increase your conversions.

 The winner here is clearly SamCart because of its modern design customization features, as well as the ability to optimize your shopping cart pages for mobile devices.
 Having said that, it’s important to note that ThriveCart is hard at work on updates for its software, so watch this space!

 Both SamCart and ThriveCart allow you to create effective sales funnels to promote and sell your products and services.

 Below, we take a closer look at the differences in customizing the sales funnel process for each platform.